Dual solid kernels offer more possibilities

 Import from other systems

-Keep the same core as the origin of the file - ACIS (*.sat) or Parasolid (*.x_t).
+Keep the same kernel as the origin of the file - ACIS (*.sat) or Parasolid (*.x_t).
 You'll get fewer errors, less need for repair and a faster start to your project.

 Flexibility throughout the work